SIPA and Columbia University Funding

 - European Institute

-- Columbia University Interschool Fellowships - click here for 2016/17 application - application deadline is June 24, 2016
+- Columbia University Interschool Fellowships - click here for the 2017/18 application - application deadline is June 23, 2017

 The Yellow Ribbon Program is an initiative authorized by the Veterans Educational Assistance Act of 2008 (the Post-9/11 GI Bill ® - GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill) in which educational institutions provide eligible student veterans with a partial tuition waiver or grant matched by the US Department of Veteran Affairs.
 This program supplements the base educational benefits provided by the Post-9/11 GI Bill .
 To be eligible for the Yellow Ribbon Program, you must be a US veteran eligible for the maximum level (100%) of benefits under the Post-9/11 GI Bill according to your VA Certificate of Eligibility.
 If you are a veteran of the US Armed Forces and would like to learn more about eligibility for these benefits, please visit the GI Bill website at www.gibill.va.gov.

 SIPA is committed to honoring those who have served our country by being one of seventeen schools at Columbia University participating in the Yellow Ribbon Program.
 SIPA will make every attempt to fund every eligible candidate but cannot guarantee that, so funding will be on a first come, first served basis.
-Admitted applicants who identify as eligible for Yellow Ribbon will be notified of the application procedure and deadline; the application usually becomes available in May, and the application deadline is typically in June.
+Admitted applicants who identify as eligible for Yellow Ribbon will be notified of the application availability; continuing students need not reapply.
 Award amounts are determined and impacted by available budgeting, the number of eligible students enrolling, individual students' enrollment status, and the receipt of other aid and benefits.

 Yellow Ribbon statistics: